 2. Improvement Of Technology

-Technology has caused widespread improvements to a number of industries and the trucking industry is not exempt from this.
+Technology has caused widespread improvements to a number of industries, and the trucking industry is not exempt from this.
 Right from the corporate offices of trucking companies to the very trucks themselves, technology has been improving.
 Corporate offices are beginning to employ a number of software programs to help make their operations more efficient and streamlined.
 Trucks that are being used are now being equipped with far better technology than ever before, and more trucks are beginning to incorporate ‘smart’ technology to improve the functionality of the vehicle.
 The concept of ‘tracking an order’ is also something that has caused many trucking companies to have to set up technology that helps them keep track of the goods that are being carried about, and also because they have to convey this information to the customers buying the goods.

 3. Higher Number of Mergers

 While a large number of companies within this industry are going under as a result of the harsh market conditions, many companies are choosing to go down the alternative route and merge with other companies.
 Many trucking companies are likely to move in this direction in 2021 if the market doesn’t improve and if trucking companies don’t have any other alternative to turn to.
 When it comes to mergers, there are two main routes that trucking companies are likely to divulge into.
 The first one is to merge with an existing trucking company to be able to pool the resources together and withstand the market.
-This allows companies to continue their operations, and maybe even expand to newer territories.
-The second route that trucking companies can take is to merge with a company of a different sector to be able to expand the range of services that they can provide.
+This allows companies to continue their operations and maybe even expand to newer territories.
+The second route that trucking companies can take is to merge with a company of a different sector to expand the range of services they can provide.
 This would then help them stay afloat until the market comes to a more favorable point.

 4. Shift In Production Locations